wooferzfg/wwrando/README.md

 This program only supports the North American Gamecube version of Wind Waker.
 (MD5: d8e4d45af2032a081a0f446384e9261b)
 The European and Japanese versions of Wind Waker won't work, and neither will Wind Waker HD.

+This works on real Gamecube/Wii as well as Dolphin.

 If you're going to play on emulator, you should use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/